This section covers a few core concepts you'll encounter in most feedbacks, if not all.

 The Pause feedback

-This MMFeedbacks contains 5 feedbacks, then a Pause, then two more feedbacks.
-When playing this MMFeedbacks, all feedbacks from the top up to (and including) the pause will play at the same time.
+This MMF_Player contains 5 feedbacks, then a Pause, then two more feedbacks.
+When playing this MMF_Player, all feedbacks from the top up to (and including) the pause will play at the same time.
 The two remaining ones will play after the duration of the Pause (0.5s in this case).
-This effectively means that the two last feedbacks, Sound and Scale, will start 0.5s after the play of this MMFeedbacks.
+This effectively means that the two last feedbacks, Sound and Scale, will start 0.5s after the play of this MMF_Player.

 Holding Pause